 Your tendency to accept who you are, considering how your uniqueness has exhibited itself over the years is also worthy of note.
-When you were young and still self-conscious (especially as teenagers), the opinion of a lot of people mattered to you.
+When you were young and still self-conscious (especially as a teenager), the opinion of a lot of people mattered to you.

 And I tell you, the pace at which we zip through technological phases is only going to increase.
 Robert Downing Jr. said at the opening of the groundbreaking series by Netflix – Age of A.I, and I quote: “It took us roughly about 10,000 years to go from writing to printing press but only about 500 more to get to the email.”